 - Remember to ask if the company makes use of the latest national and industry standards.

 If you are not able to physically visit the location, make sure that you ask about the production process and for customer references.

 5. Expertise and Experience

-If the company provides professional services and/or offers consulting services, its staff consultants should be experienced in in systems design and be formally trained and certified in the imaging software used in that company.
+If the company provides professional services and/or offers consulting services, its staff consultants should be experienced in in systems design and be formally trained and certified in the imaging and document management software used in that company.

 You should also meet with one of the principals of the company.
 The management of a good scanning company should be closely involved with the operation and customers.
 Most owners and c-level executives are seriously passionate about document management and love to talk about it!